WildernessLabs/Documentation/docs/Meadow/Getting_Started/SBCs/RaspberryPi/index.md

 ### Step 3 - Install Meadow Project Templates

-Open a Terminal and enter the following command to install a list of Meadow project templates:
+Open a console window and enter the following command to install a list of Meadow project templates:

 ```console
 dotnet new install WildernessLabs.Meadow.Template
 ```

-When installed, you’ll see a list of Templates available
+When installed, you’ll see a list of templates available:

 ```console
 The following template packages will be installed: